Dengelberger/ReadMeGenerator/MYREADME.md

-# My Awesome README Generator
+# Employee Management App

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description

-  This is a README.md file generator.
-Its purpose is to help build a professional looking readme file for each project I add to my GitHub repositories.
-It is useful information for others who are reviewing my work, wanting to use my work, and trying to gain an understanding of my work.
+  This project is an employee management app that is server side and runs in a terminal.
+It is based in Node.js and MySql.

   ## Table of Contents